weklund/endaptdo/README.md

 ### Respondents (guest) can rsvp with a yes or no
 ### Respondents can add their name
 ### Respondents can add their phone number

+TODOS:
+- [ ] Lock down the GH action for Amplify